TurboMap: GPU-Accelerated Local Mapping for Visual SLAM: Background

 \subsection{Map-point Creation}

-Map point creation is responsible for estimating the 3D coordinates of 2D keypoints and integrating the resulting 3D points into the map.
-The system begins by triangulating each keypoint in the current keyframe with the corresponding keypoints in neighboring keyframes to determine their 3D positions.
+Map Point Creation is responsible for estimating the 3D coordinates of 2D keypoints and integrating the resulting 3D points into the map.
+The system begins by performing a keypoint correspondence search across neighboring keyframes to identify matching keypoints.
+Once the correspondences are found, triangulation is used to determine their 3D positions.
 After triangulation, a set of geometric and photometric constraints is evaluated, and new map points are inserted into the map only if these constraints are satisfied.
 The constraints include sufficient parallax between views, positive depth (i.e. points must lie in front of the camera), low re-projection error, and consistency in scale.